tibormester/CSPSearchProceduralGeneration/README.md

 **

 ## Current Implementation and Changes
+April 1
+ - Defined primitive values for the showcase example

 March 26
  - New class design
- - Changed from City application to forest application
+ - Changed Showcase example from City (building and resident simulation) to Fantasy Ecosystem (jobs/traits and creatures)
  - Refactored Backtracking
  - Implemented Arc Consistency Algorithm
  - Updated README with plans